 Every morning, I drew a crowd, singing, dancing and sprinting off to work.
 During the lunch hour, someone would offer me a hot cup of coffee.
 In the evenings, I packed up my guitar, wondering if Times Square would ever play my music.

 Today, I set up my guitar on that Manhattan corner, across from a billboard with my face plastered on it.
 Pulling my baseball cap lower, I strummed the strings as the subway trains harmonized around me.
 No pressure to churn out hit singles, no pressure to acquiesce to industry trends.

 Today, it was just me, my guitar, and the corner where I started.

 Written for Flash Fiction for Aspiring Writers.

-Inspired partly by the time Lindsey Stirling, one of my favorite violinists of this era, played in a (New York!) subway station in disguise.
+Inspired partly by the time Lindsey Stirling played in a (New York!) subway station in disguise.
 I included the video below for those interested.

 The shots of people listening to their earphones or immersed in their phones while Lindsey is playing so beautifully around them, really speaks volumes, doesn’t it?